PhilLockett/PDFBook/README.md

 PDFBook is a simple application to generate a booklet from of a source PDF document.
 The command line version only uses PDFBook.java and requires 2 command line parameters, the source PDF and the name of the new PDF.
-Example
+Change the "mainClass" in pom.xml from "com.phillockett65.UserGui" to "com.phillockett65.PDFBook" then build using maven.

-usage:
+Example usage:

-    java -jar path-to-jar/PDFBook.jar path-to-source.pdf path-to-new.pdf
+    java -jar ./target/PDFBook-jar-with-dependencies.jar source.pdf new.pdf

-The executable PDFBook.jar must contain pdfbox-app-2.x.x.jar.

 ## GUI Usage